 While speech therapy sessions are extremely important, the practice that goes on outside of those sessions plays a large role in a person’s success.
 Regular practice reinforces what’s learned each week, so when the next session comes around, the person will be ready to progress even more, moving step by step toward their speech goals.

 This brings us to tips and techniques you can practice at home, between speech therapy sessions, to help improve your child’s /s/ production.

-The discrimination technique Before a child begins working on saying the /s/ sound, they first have to understand the difference between a correct and an incorrect /s/ sound.
+Before a child begins working on saying the /s/ sound, they first have to understand the difference between a correct and an incorrect /s/ sound.
 Speech therapists call this discrimination.

 Discrimination work is so simple, you don’t even need any materials!
 It just takes you, your child, and a few minutes to practice.

 Start modeling an /s/ sound for your child, saying it correctly sometimes and incorrectly others.
 After each model, ask your child if you said the sound right or wrong.
 Over time, your child should be able to correctly identify when an /s/ is said correctly versus incorrectly.
 As you practice this technique, you can simply make the /s/ sound by itself.
 Or you can use it in a word–say, sock and thock.
 You could even try dropping an incorrect word into a sentence and having your child identify it: “I hope the thun comes out today!”

 Keep tabs on how frequently your child is able to discriminate between correct and incorrect productions.
 Once they’re able to do this with 100% accuracy, you're ready to move on.

 This technique is one that kids will enjoy.
 Renaming involves coming up with a name for the /s/ sound that’s different from, well, “the /s/ sound.”
 Maybe you’ll call it a mad cat: “Ssssss!”
 Or a slithering snake: “Ssssss!
 Ssssss!”